tyronyiu/Uni/MGT345/2019-02-04-continued.md

 #### Unique forms of testing

 Graphonalysis, also known as handwriting analysis has been used in the past but has been out of date for quite some time.
-The context in which graphonalysis is mentioned in is along with astrology or psychic readings.
+The context in which *graphonanalysis* is mentioned in is along with astrology or psychic readings.
 Polygraph test (lie detector tests) can refute or confirm application information, but also not used in the private sector.